remix-i18next - v7.4.2

 }

-And in your entry.server.tsx replace the code with this:
+Now in your entry.server.tsx replace the default code with this:

 import { isbot } from "isbot";